khushkaran/cv/README.md

 The Employee
 ------------
+### Causeway Technologies
+**Software Engineer - (Aug 14 - Present)**
+- Developing Rails Project using best practices with scalability and readability in mind.
+- Using JavaScript Testing Frameworks such as Mocha alongside Sinon and Chai
+- Trying new technologies such as AngularJS and ReactJS (using the Flux Pattern)

 ### Menzies Aviation
 **Aircraft Dispatcher - (Jan 13 - Feb 14)**
 - Developed iOS app that aided colleagues to quickly calculate manual loadsheets